Published: September 08, 2014 | Comments

 OK...so now my business has integrated social media and text response.
 How do I measure success?
 What are my metrics?
 Well, first of all, these channels are new and, as Sachs says, “The metrics have not been established or agreed upon.
 Some have proposed benchmarks, but it isn’t standardized.”

 Plus, success in these channels tends to be more about building relationships than logistics.
 “Everyone has goals because they’re easily measured.
 The problem is that typical contact center goals may not accurately measure relationship building and brand image.
 There is a lot of conversation that goes on in these new channels.
 These conversations are building relationships with customers and treating each person as an individual.”
 Traditional contact center and ROI measurements may have limited value.
-For more insight into this phenomenon, check out this recent Forbes article.

 So, I’ve set up my new channels, trained my workforce, and let customers know how to reach me.
 I’m all set!
 Right?

 Well, before you break out the champagne, keep in mind that customers will expect not only to reach you through all channels, but also to seamlessly go between them.
 Sachs said it well: “The other gap is pivoting between channels.
 Can we move from one channel to another with the same customer experience?
 Customers should be able to start with phone, then go to text, then if they can’t get their problem resolved they can pivot without going to the back of the line or repeating themselves.
 Or let’s say I’m on a tweet process and you convince me to move to text or phone.
 It must be a seamless integrated experience.
 Otherwise it can be a frustrating process, like starting the conversation over again.”